-I had been standing in a podium with my eyes towards the audience whose faces had the veil of a smile over their hidden anguish; a dread of their originality that had been uprooted by the unscrupulous claws of the Government.
+I had been standing at a podium with my eyes towards the audience whose faces had the veil of a smile over their hidden anguish; a dread of their originality that had been uprooted by the unscrupulous claws of the Government.

 They had an authentic concern; their villages have been impacted by climate change, and their lives snatched.
 It was indiscrete deprivation from their very roots.
 They know only that the forests, trees and establishing eco-balance can impede the impact of this change.

-The hall was big, and I could see the audience couched on their seats, some enjoying their share of coolness of AC, while others were wiping the sweat from their forehead, as they were seated far end, where rays of the sun had poked through the opening of the window frame, bringing the height of temperature at peak.
+The hall was big, and I could see the audience couched on their seats, some enjoying their share of the coolness of AC, while others were wiping the sweat from their forehead, as they were seated far end, where rays of the sun had poked through the opening of the window frame, bringing the height of temperature at peak.

 The clock was ticking, but my eyes were roving the crowd, looking for my friend and my partner in the activities that I had conducted, problems I had faced and the journey that made me take up the work to save our planet Earth.

 I was born in a small village near Nainital in Uttarakhand.
 Many of you who are living in cities might not have heard this name as it is a very small village; you can say a hamlet.
 It is surrounded by waterfalls, oak, pine and rhododendron forest and lush open pastures.

-After a few hours in the fields, we would get back to have breakfast which constitutes Baadi, Bhatt ki Churkani etc. That would be the best and healthy diet we would all cherish, and then off to school.
+After a few hours in the fields, we would get back to have breakfast which constitutes Baadi, Bhatt ki Churkani etc. That would be the best and most healthy diet we would all cherish, and then off to school.

-Once, my father, Jamna Lal threw the bombshell, he was of a different mentality, appeared as if not his father’s product but the blood of materialistic minds.
-He summoned us all in his living room; the purpose was to sell half a portion of our land, which had fruit trees.
+Once, my father, Jamna Lal threw the bombshell, he was of a different mentality and appeared as if not his father’s product but the blood of materialistic minds.
+He summoned us all to his living room; the purpose was to sell half a portion of our land, which had fruit trees.
 He says, “This time we didn’t get enough produce as you all know heavy rains have spoiled the growth, and little what we have would not give us enough yield.
 We also have to repay the loans, as interest will keep on getting heavier.
 So it is in our interest that we sell the land.
-We will give this land to the government, who has brought many wonderful schemes.
+We will give this land to the government, which has brought many wonderful schemes.
 We will gain from it.

 But my grandfather’s face went blue with anger, “Whatever happens, I won’t sell my land to anyone, this is my world and no one can snatch my life from me”.
-The father-son duo didn’t talk with each other, for many days.
+The father-son duo didn’t talk with each other for many days.

-our village head with a scheme, it intended to buy few acres of land from each farmer in the village, and, construct the government building for storing the grains, the farmers produce and in return farmers would be paid as per their growth.
+our village head with a scheme, it intended to buy a few acres of land from each farmer in the village, and, construct the government building for storing the grains, the farmers produce and in return farmers would be paid as per their growth.
 This would resolve most of the farmer’s problems.
-Few acres of the village land, in which our land would also come, would be used to set resorts to boost tourism.
+A few acres of the village land, in which our land would also come, would be used to set up resorts to boost tourism.
 The deal was lucrative and the promise gave us and the simple folks hope.
-All were happy, as these schemes mean development and more earning for them.
+All were happy, as these schemes mean development and more earnings for them.

 But, it would also mean the loss of our tiny forest, the land.
 Within a couple of days, my grandfather returned from the fields heartbroken.
 The government is going to acquire our land, our little world to build a resort.
 As the land was near the river so it would give a beautiful view from the resort, an ideal location for the government to make it a tourist destination.
 In return, the government would give handsome money to my grandfather and promise of planting more trees instead of the broken ones.